Subgaussian 1-cocycles on discrete groups: Abstract

 \section{Abstract}

 We prove the $L_p$ Poincar\'e inequalities with constant $C\sqrt{p}$ for $1$-cocycles on countable discrete groups under Bakry--Emery's $\Ga_2$-criterion.
 These inequalities determine an analogue of subgaussian behavior for 1-cocycles.
 Our theorem improves some of our previous results in this direction, and in particular implies Efraim and Lust-Piquard's Poincar\'e type inequalities for the Walsh system.
 The key new ingredient in our proof is a decoupling argument.
-As complementary results, we also show that in the noncommutative diffusion setting the spectral gap inequality implies the $L_p$ Poincar\'e inequalities with constant $C{p}$ under some conditions.
+As complementary results, we also show that the spectral gap inequality implies the $L_p$ Poincar\'e inequalities with constant $C{p}$ under some conditions in the noncommutative setting.
 New examples which satisfy the $\Ga_2$-criterion are provided as well.